-IPVC 2020 workshops will focus on this year’s theme, “Science and Education for Action Against HPV.”
+IPVC 2021 workshops will focus on this year’s theme, “Research and education for HPV elimination”.
 They will provide state-of-the-art knowledge on all papillomavirus (PV)-related topics, from basic science to global health impact.

 Workshops will be run by and have speakers who are worldwide leaders in the field.
 They will provide a unique forum for education and discussion, for the full spectrum of professional audiences – junior through senior researchers; basic scientists, clinicians and public health investigators.

-At IPVC 2020, the pre-conference workshops will be made up of two parts.
-On the first day, the workshop will be an interdisciplinary activity, consisting of a series of talks covering key aspects of basic science, clinical and public health, with plenty of opportunities for discussion and audience interaction.
-On the second day, attendees will be able to attend one of the three tracks – basic science, clinical or public health-global impact – where specific topics of contemporary interest will be covered.
+At IPVC 2021, the pre-conference workshops will be made up of two parts.
+The first day will start with an interdisciplinary workshop, consisting of a series of talks covering key aspects of basic science, clinical and public health, with plenty of opportunities for discussion and audience interaction.
+Afterwards, attendees will be able to join one of the three tracks – Basic Science, Clinical Science or Public Health, Epidemiology and Implementation Science – where specific topics of contemporary interest will be covered.
 A particular emphasis will be given to discussion on controversial areas of research and on experiences across different populations.
-In all sessions, audience interaction will be prioritised.
+In all sessions, audience interaction will be prioritized.

 Although workshops stand alone as an educational and scientific activity, they are designed to provide the necessary scientific background to follow the main conference, where the latest knowledge in research will be presented.
 For junior scientists, the workshops will help them to be educated on both the basics and cutting-edge knowledge of papillomavirus biology, epidemiology, and prevention and control of papillomavirus infection and disease.

 IPVC 2021 workshops will be a unique way to connect across the fields, and attendees will enjoy PV research from different perspectives and participate in wider scientific discussions.

 - Molecular basis of antivirals for HPV

 - Genome Structure and Gene Expression